Fractals and the monadic second order theory of one successor: Hausdorff continuity of definable families

 \section{Hausdorff continuity of definable families}

-Throughout this section $\mathscr{R}$ is assumed to be type A and $U$ is a fixed nonempty definable open subset of $\mathbb{R}^m$.
-The goal of this section is to show that definable families of $\DSig$ sets indexed by $U$ are Hausdorff continuous on a dense open subset of $U$.
+Throughout this section $\mathcal{R}$ is assumed to be type A and $U$ is assumed to be a fixed, nonempty, open and definable subset of $\mathbb{R}^m$.
+The goal of this section is to show that definable families of $\DSig$ subsets of $\R^n$ indexed by $U$ are Hausdorff continuous on a dense, open subset of $U$.
 We make this statement precise in Proposition \ref{lem:hd}.
+Let $\pi:\R^m \times \R^n \to \R^m$ be the coordinate projection onto the first $m$ coordinates.